-The ‘intent’ of going to US should be to self support to study by either using a bank loan from home country like India or a loan from US based bank.
+The ‘intent’ of going to the US should be to self-support to study by either using a bank loan from a home country like India or a loan from a US-based bank.

-Basically, you should be able to prove that you have no intent of working while studying apart from the allowed 20 hours of study within campus.
+Basically, you should be able to prove that you have no intention of working while studying apart from the allowed 20 hours of study within the campus.

 #4 No Financial Support For Family at Home

-Your family in home country (or abroad with you) should have some kind of financial support structure so that they are not dependent on you while you are studying in US.
+Your family in the home country (or abroad with you) should have some kind of financial support structure so that they are not dependent on you while you are studying in the US.

 You should not show an intention to work to make money to support you and your family.

 #5 Studying a Course that has no Career option in Home Country

 If you have enrolled in a course in the USA which does not really have any scope of job in your home country, your intention is pretty much clear that you do not want to return.